GlobalWallet/Docs/_api/cashiersession.md

 title: /payment-session
 position_number: 1
 type: post
+description: initiates a payment session on Kibramoa CashierUI regarding country and currency.

+content_markdown: |-

-description: This endpoint will generate a payment session to the load cashierUI within the merchant system.
+  This endpoint will generate a payment session to the load cashierUI within the merchant system.
 The cashierUI will display several payment options available using the given country/currency parameters.

-content_markdown: |-

   {: .info }
   **Note**: The `Content-Type` header should be set to `application/json` along with the merchant API key